-B.5.1.2 ORGANISATION
+B.5.2 ORGANISATION

-SCOR UK outsources internal audit services to a fellow group undertaking.
-The fellow group undertaking's Head of Internal Audit has a dual role as the key function holder for both the fellow group undertaking and SCOR UK.
+SCOR Group Internal Audit provides internal audit services to SCOR UK.
 The principles and organisation as defined and implemented at Group level by Group Internal Audit apply fully to the Internal Audit function for SCOR UK.